mredshaw/Feature_Analysis_AB_Testing/README.md

 4. Creating a roll-out plan for introducing the feature to your audience.

 ## Contents
-- `Data_Science_A2_FINAL.ipynb`: Jupyter Notebook containing the code for analysis and statistical testing, as well as markdown cells for summarizing results and the roll-out plan.
+- `Feature_Analysis_AB_testing.ipynb`: Jupyter Notebook containing the code for analysis and statistical testing, as well as markdown cells for summarizing results and the roll-out plan.
-- `data/`: Folder containing the dataset used for analysis (if applicable).
+- `data/`: Folder containing the dataset used for analysis.

 ## Tools and Libraries Used
 - Python